FAForever/wiki-pages/faf-version-guidelines.md

 save = '/maps/setons_clutch_-_faf_version/setons_clutch_-_faf_version_save.lua',
 script = '/maps/setons_clutch_-_faf_version/setons_clutch_-_faf_version_script.lua',
 ```
-4. Select the renamed folder with the adapted file path during the upload procedure.
+4. Select the renamed folder with the adapted file path during the upload process.
 5. If the upload is successful, delete the `Editor Map Version` or `Master Map Version` from the FAF map path.
 6. Download the newly uploaded map.
 7. Test the map to ensure it is working as intended (see [4](#sec-4)).